RW1216/Nine-Men-s-Morris/README.md

 # Nine Men's Morris

 Created a Nine Men's Morris JAR application during FIT3077, Software engineering: Architecture and design course.
 The project was completed in a group of 4, and tasks were divided among us during each sprint.
+There are tutorial mode, vs AI mode, and player vs player mode.

 ### Technologies used
 - IDE: IntelliJ IDEA